County Court Defence for Parking Charges

 When you receive the claim form, do not panic and do not ignore it.
 Ignoring a County Court claim will result in a default judgment being entered against you, which means the court will order you to pay the full amount claimed without hearing your side.
 A default judgment can also affect your credit rating.

 Your first step should be to read the Particulars of Claim carefully.
 Note the claimant's name, the amount claimed, the date of the alleged contravention, and the location of the car park.
-Cross-reference these details against any correspondence you have received previously -- the original parking charge notice, any appeals you made, and any letters from debt collectors such as Gladstones Solicitors or DCB Legal.
+Cross-reference these details against any correspondence you have received previously, including the original parking charge notice, any appeals you made, and any letters from debt collectors such as Gladstones Solicitors or DCB Legal.

 File your Acknowledgment of Service immediately, indicating that you intend to defend the full claim.
 Then focus on preparing your Defence.
 A strong defence addresses the specific weaknesses of the claimant's case, and private parking claims typically have many.
 The key is to put every element of the claim in issue, requiring the claimant to prove its case to the standard of the balance of probabilities.